 The Geisha Experience

-The Geisha Experience with Japan Awaits is a 2-hour dinner event for a small group of up to 10 people that is most representative of what a traditional ozashiki (gatherings and parties with geisha) is like.
+The Geisha Experience with Japan Awaits is a 2-hour dinner event for a small join-in group that is most representative of what a traditional ozashiki (gatherings and parties with geisha) is like.
 The dinner event will feature certified geisha (also known as geiko in Tokyo) from the hanamachi (geisha district) of Asakusa, Shinbashi, Mukoujima or Omori Kaigan.
 The exclusive event will include entertainment with dance, music, and real conversations with geisha (English interpreters will be present) for a more enriching experience.

 Availability: Tuesday, Thursday and Saturday evenings (other days may be available)